nikstur/userborn/README.md

    easier and fully backwards compatible.
 2. Takes full ownership of the password database and thus also (destructively) changes user entries.
-For example, it can change passwords, home directories, default shell, etc. Please see the [Idempotence section](#Idempotence) for details of what Userborn can change and what it will never change.
+For example, it can change passwords, home directories, default shell, etc. Please see the [Nondestructivity section](#Nondestructivity) for details of what Userborn can change and what it will never change.

 ### NixOS `update-users-groups.pl`